 Philadelphia Phillies vs Chicago Cubs: Odds, Spread, And Total

-The Philadelphia Phillies will look to end a six-game losing streak as they battle the Chicago Cubs in Game 2 of this four-game series.
-First pitch is Tuesday night at…
+The Philadelphia Phillies will look to end a seven-game losing streak as they battle the Chicago Cubs in Game 3 of this four-game series.
+First pitch is Wednesday night at…

-The Philadelphia Phillies will look to end a six-game losing streak as they battle the Chicago Cubs in Game 2 of this four-game series.
-First pitch is Tuesday night at 7:40 p.m.
+The Philadelphia Phillies will look to end a seven-game losing streak as they battle the Chicago Cubs in Game 3 of this four-game series.
+First pitch is Wednesday night at 7:40 p.m.
 EST.

-The Phillies are 8-14 and fourth in the AL East Division.
-They lost Game 1, 5-1.
-Early in the game, the pitching gave up four runs and the team just couldn't recover from that.
-The offense picked up six hits and the hits were scattered throughout the lineup, but no one had a multihit game.
-Justin Crawford led the way on offense by getting on base three times and driving in their only run.
+The Phillies are 8-15 and fourth in the NL East Division.
+They lost Game 2, 7-4.
+Most of their runs came in the last few innings, when the Cubs already had a decent lead.
+The offense picked up six hits and the top half of the lineup got most of the hits.
+Brandon Marsh had two hits and Bryce Harper led the way on offense with two RBIs.
+The bullpen got hit around a bit, with walks and home runs being an issue.

-The Cubs are 13-9 and in a three-way tie for second in the NL Central Division.
-Chicago set the tone early with an offensive second inning and the rest of the team settled in.
-The top half of the lineup hit will and Dansby Swanson led the way on offense with a three-run home run.
-The offense picked up eight hits and the bullpen pitched two shutout innings.
+The Cubs are 14-9 and in a two-way tie for second in the NL Central Division.
+Chicago never trailed and scored in four straight innings.
+They picked up 12 hits, but also made two errors.
+Everyone in the starting lineup had a hit except one player.
+Three players had at least two hits and the offense picked up 10 walks.
+Seiya Suzuki led the way on offense with two hits and two RBIs.

 Spread